Sunderland, Reading and Swansea 'interested' in ex-Sheffield Wednesday left-back

 1

-Jan Paul van Hecke and Jewison Bennette latest plus Aston Villa striker twist following Watford interest
+Sunderland transfer news: Jan Paul van Hecke and Jewison Bennette latest as Aston Villa weigh up striker call

 -